peacecorps/mapping-toolkit/README.md

 3. One Week Project: Bike and Map Tour

 4. One Month Project: OpenStreetMap Wall Mural

+##For Post Staff

+The Office of Innovation has identified several key opportunities to involve your post in the Peace Corps Mapping Initiative.
+We are happy to help facilitate any of the following activities, in addition to projects designed by your post or PCVS:

+* 1. Invitee trainings.
+We offer an eight to ten week invitee engagement program that will train your invitees in OSM and the basics of geospatial data.
+The program requires about an hour of invitee time per week and includes an interactive video chat session.
+* 2. Projects in a box.
+We have developed a series of short, engaging toolkits that any PCV can pick up and easily implement at site.
+All projects in a box plus other OSM and geospatial data resources can be found in our OSM toolkit on Github at http://bit.ly/1Rpaj8B.
+* 3. Virtual PCV and/or post staff trainings.
+Via video chat, we offer trainings for your post staff and/or PCVs in OSM and the use of geospatial data.
+We’ll work with you to customize the trainings based on your sectors or post’s needs -- e.g. how to create an easy-to-edit map of your capital for your Safety and Security Manager.
+To date we have led virtual trainings for a range of clients, including the Mozambique’s Stomp Out Malaria committee and  Guyana’s SSM and Training Managers.

+To involve your post in any of these activities, propose a different activity, or for more information please contact Courtney Clark, Mapping Initiative Lead, at cclark2@peacecorps.gov.

 ##Right Now in Peace Corps